ireis/portal/README.md

 ```
 for the user manual.

-This repository contains a reduced dataset that could be used to run the portal locally using
+This repository contains a reduced dataset which could be used to run the portal locally, using:
 ```
 python portal.py
 ```